Website builders can be a good option for people who don’t have money to hire a web developer.

 A good custom website could easily cost $2000 (on the low end).
-Making changes or ongoing updates could still require a freelance designer or developer to help you continually update your site (additional $$$).
+Making changes can still require a freelance designer and a webmaster to help you continually update your site (read: you need to spend additional $$$).

-Yet for only a few dollars each month, some of these website builders below could give you almost everything you’d ever want at less than 1% of the cost.
+Yet, for only a few dollars per month, some of the website builders could give you almost everything you’d ever want at less than 1% of the cost.

-Not to mention, you can easily login yourself and change copy, upload images, or add new pages within seconds (and without calling for tech support).
+Not to mention, you can easily login yourself and change a copy, upload images, or add new pages within seconds (all without calling for tech support).

 Website builders are the perfect solution for individuals or small businesses with low budgets.
 Just to name few of them: